 Ramsey Russell: We’re all stuck on the protein and fat train.
 We all know protein is good for maintaining muscle mass, but carbohydrates are part of a balanced diet.

 Brian Conoley: They are.
 Basically, our formulas are 3 things.
 They’re proteins, they’re fats, and they’re carbohydrates.
 That makes up almost all of it, and they all serve their own purpose.
 The base unit of a carbohydrate is glucose.
 It’s a readily accessible form of energy.
 Dogs are lucky.
-They can use their fat stores in these sugar stores to get their engine running, and off they go, humans, carbolo*[00:58:48], because we use those differently.
+They can use their fat stores in these sugar stores to get their engine running, and off they go, humans, carboload because we use those differently.
 We don’t use our fat stores until we burn through all of our carbohydrates.
 Dogs are not like that.
 They’re different.
 So these carbohydrates, when used in the right place, in the ingredient deck, into the right amount, and from a good source, they’re excellent sources of energy.
 Dogs will convert that into energy, no problem.
 It’s not going to hang around in the system or anything like that.
 They’re going to burn that off, especially a working dog.
 Now, corn has a bad reputation, and we don’t always have the opportunity to have this conversation.
 So we made a couple of great formulas that don’t use corn, and we haven’t substituted them with other ingredients that don’t have a track record or anything like that either.
 We’re using whole grain oats, we’re using barley.
 We’re using other good grain sources that have these sugars in them because they are necessary for performance animals to get that engine going and going fast the way that you want your dog run out of that blind at its full capacity.
 Corn is helping them do that in our formulas.
 In a crappy dog food, it’s not helping them.
 It’s doing the opposite of that.
-Protein sources, kind of the same thing. people think that the word meal, chicken meal, or fish meal means that you have a subpar protein source.
+Protein sources, kind of the same thing.
+People think that the word meal, chicken meal, or fish meal means that you have a subpar protein source.
 That’s not the case.
 Meal is just the end result of processing that protein so you can get it into a dry dog food.
 If you break open any kibble, you’re not going to find a chunk of chicken in it.
 You’re going to find just that whole matter, that cooked, extruded brown kibble throughout the whole dog food.
 That meal has been incorporated into that.
 Where you do come into different qualities is if you’re using a byproduct meal or just a lower quality animal protein source.
 So chicken byproduct, not very good.
 Inexpensive.
 It’s going to show up in inexpensive dog foods.
 Chicken meal, herring meal, salmon meal, those are excellent protein sources.
 All it means is that they’ve been processed, removed of the moisture, so they’re ready to go into that dry dog food.

 Ramsey Russell: Now we’re up here to where I wanted to be.
 What are Inukshuk’s protein and fat sources and how do they compare to other popular brands of performance dog foods sold at big box stores?

-Fatty Acids: Key to Joint, Skin, and Cognitive Health in Dogs.
+Fatty Acids: Key to Joint, Skin, and Cognitive Health in Dogs

 There’s saturated fats, there’s unsaturated fats, and there’s polyunsaturated fatty acids, which are your omegas.
 So you need a good balance of omega-3 and 6 in dog food, and they need to be balanced just.